PulkitChadha125/VarunKelternalReversal/README.md

 - Which option was selected (marked with ✓ SELECTED)
 - Risk-free rate used (10% for MCX, 6% for NFO)

+**Order Status Logging**:
+- Entry orders log: `Order Status: PLACED` with Order ID, or `Order Status: REJECTED` with rejection reason
+- Position is set regardless of order success/failure
+- Broker response (success/failure) is always logged

-**Entry Blocked Logging**:
+**Entry Blocked Behavior**:
-When entry conditions are met but a position already exists, the bot logs:
+- When entry conditions are met but a position already exists, the bot **silently skips** (no log, no order)
-- `BUY ENTRY BLOCKED` or `SELL ENTRY BLOCKED`
-- Reason: Existing position type
-- Entry conditions that were met
-- Message: "Must exit [position] position first"
+- This prevents conflicting trades and ensures one position at a time

 ## ⚠️ Important Notes